g3org3/express-auth-jwt/README.md

     getUser: () =>
       Promise.reject(
         new Error(
-          "Function UserFindOne, not specified in the express-jwt-util(config)" )
+          "Function getUser, not specified in the express-auth-jwt(config)" )
       ),
     findQuery: { username: true },